Disposable Zinc Air Batteries

 So how do I start?

-Pick up your recycling box from your local Bay Audiology.
+Pick up your recycling box from your local Bay Audiology clinic.
 There is no cost to join our hearing aid battery recycling programme.

 We are genuinely committed to ensuring that every used hearing aid battery gets recycled and does not end up in one of our lakes or streams.
 Please help us to help the environment.